Khushal-ag/two-peice-api/README.md

   </a>
 </p>

-Consumet scrapes data from various websites and provides APIs for accessing the data to satisfy your needs.
+Two-peice scrapes data from various websites and provides API for accessing the data to satisfy your needs.

 <h2> Table of Contents </h2>